nicholasproietti/nicholasproietti/README.md

 ## Hi there, I am Nicholas Proietti 👋

-I am physicist with a talent for data science and machine learning.
-Passionate about developing innovative solutions using data-driven approaches.
-Eager to expand my knowledge and ready to dive into challenging projects.
+- I am a physicist with a talent for data science and machine learning.
+- I am passionate about developing innovative solutions using data-driven approaches.
+- I am eager to expand my knowledge and ready to dive into challenging projects.

-I'm deeply passionate about the latest advancements in AI.
-I love exploring new AI tools, staying updated on cutting-edge innovations, and harnessing AI’s potential to enhance my personal growth and career development.

 ### Data Science/Machine Learning Projects